 These programs have several features that make them appealing to borrowers.

-100 percent financing: PACE allows you to fund the entire cost of a project with no need for a down payment.
+- 100% financing: PACE allows you to fund the entire cost of a project with no need for a down payment.
 As a result, you can get started quickly without having to save up for projects or move money around.
-Of course, larger loans mean higher interest costs and higher payments.
+Of course, larger loans translate into higher interest costs and sizeable payments.

-Can be transferred to the next owner: If you sell a property after making improvements, you don’t necessarily have to pay off the loan.
+- Can be transferred to the next owner: If you sell a property after making improvements, you don’t necessarily have to pay off the loan.
 The loan is attached to the property, so it can be transferred and paid off by the next owner.
-Whether or not that’s a good thing probably depends on whether or not you’re the buyer.
+This can be a good thing, depending on whether or not you’re the buyer.
 Not all buyers are interested in the added expense for these improvements.

-- Potential tax credits: PACE funding might make it easier to qualify for environmental tax credits — check with your tax advisor before making any decisions.
-When timing is a concern, PACE makes it possible to complete a project before tax credits expire, and getting a large loan allows you to install everything in one year (as opposed to stringing things out over several years to manage cash flow).
+- Potential tax credits: PACE funding might make it easier to qualify for environmental tax credits.
+Check with your tax advisor before making any decisions.
+When timing is a concern, PACE makes it possible to complete a project before tax credits expire, and getting a large loan allows you to install everything in one year (as opposed to stringing things out over several years to spread out the cash flows).

 Before using PACE funding for your project, get familiar with some of the pitfalls.

-Conflicts of interest: PACE financing is often arranged through contractors who might have an incentive to promote expensive upgrades.
-This can be a convenient form of one-stop-shopping, but contractors don’t know about your finances and what you can “afford” — and you can afford almost anything with a PACE loan.
-Most service providers are honest, and it’s ultimately up to buyers to make smart decisions, but a small percentage of contractors may make misleading statements just to get high paying jobs.
-In addition to getting paid for the work they’ll perform, contractors might get additional referral fees from a lender if they arrange funding, so the potential for conflicts of interest is real.
+PACE programs often rely on construction contractors to promote them.
+Most service providers are honest, and it’s ultimately up to buyers to make smart decisions, but a small percentage of contractors may make misleading statements just to score high-paying jobs.
+In addition to getting paid for the work they’ll perform, contractors might receive additional referral fees from a lender if they arrange the project's funding, so the potential for conflicts of interest is real.

-Payment shock: Even if you repay over an extended period, making payments can be a burden.
-Most people think in terms of monthly payments, but property assessments are often paid only once or twice per year.
+Even if you choose an extended repayment period, making payments can be a burden.
+Most people think in terms of monthly payments, but property assessments often are paid only once or twice per year.
 You may be faced with a surprise expense when it’s time to make those inflated payments.
-In some cases (if your home loan servicer pays property taxes through an escrow account), the PACE payment will be added to your monthly mortgage payment in smaller chunks.

-Interest costs: PACE funding is relatively easy to qualify for.
-However, interest rates are sometimes higher than you’d pay if you simply use a home equity loan or line of credit—especially if you have good credit.
-Whether or not you can get a better deal yourself depends on numerous factors, but PACE loans are not necessarily cheap.
+Qualifying for PACE funding is relatively easy.
+However, interest rates are sometimes higher than a home equity loan or line of credit—especially if you have good credit.
+Whether or not you can get a better deal depends on numerous factors, but PACE financing is not necessarily cheap.

-Government-related?
+- Government-related?
 Local governments make PACE funding available, and PACE programs are sometimes confused with government-offered programs.
-Ultimately, they’re just loans like any other loan—they need to be repaid, and there are consequences for failing to repay.
+Ultimately, they’re just loans like any other loan—they are an obligation that must be repaid, and there are consequences for failing to repay.

-For a good cause?
-It feels good to do good things, and PACE financing helps you pay for green projects.
-However, there are also several entities involved who could be more interested in making a profit than making a difference.
+- For a good cause?
+It feels good to help the environment, and PACE financing helps you pay for green projects.
+However, there also are several entities involved who could be more interested in making a profit than making a difference.
 Critics argue that these loans have similarities to subprime loans.

-Tax deductible?
+- Tax-deductible?
 It may be possible to deduct interest costs related to your project.
 However, tax laws are complex—you need to speak with a local tax preparer to verify your ability to take deductions.
-Unfortunately, some property owners believe that the entire cost of a project is deductible because the payment is part of a property tax bill, and this is not typically accurate.

 How to Use a PACE Loan